Correspondence between Dicke-model semiclasscial dynamics in the superradiant dipolar phase and the Euler heavy top: Dicke Hamiltonian in adiabatic approximation

 In this article we consider Dicke model Hamiltonian (DH) expressed in terms of the operators of collective variables:

-where $\hat{S}^\alpha=\sum_i \hat{s}_i^\alpha$ are Cartesian components of the total pseudo-spin of the TL system, and spin-$1/2$ Pauli operators $\hat{s}_i^\alpha$ characterise states of the $i$-th TL.
+where $\hat{S}^\alpha=\sum_i \hat{s}_i^\alpha$ are Cartesian components of the total pseudo-spin of the TL system, and spin-$1/2$ Pauli operators $\hat{s}_i^\alpha$ characterise states of the $i$-th TL, the Planck constant $\hbar$ is taken for unity.
 We use here and below notations introduced in \cite{EPL}, where $\hbar=1$.
 The photon field second quantised operators are:

 where $\left[\hat{a},\hat{a}^\dag\right]=1$.
 The superradiant regime is achieved for $f^2 = \gamma^2/\gamma_c^2 > 1$, $\gamma_c=\sqrt{\omega\omega_0}/2$ \cite{Brandes}.
-Using then Born-Oppenheimer approximation for a slow semiclassical motion of the photonic condensate on the background of fast coherent TL system \cite{EPL} one may substitute operators $\hat{p}$ and $\hat{q}$ with c-numbers considered as fixed parameters with respect to the fast superspin degrees of freedom.
-Then Eq. (\ref{UHU_CPB}) is diagonalized using rotation angle $\theta$ around $y$-axis (compare \cite{MukhinPRA, EPL}):
+Using then Born--Oppenheimer approximation for a slow semiclassical motion of the photonic condensate on the background of fast coherent TL systems \cite{EPL} one may substitute operators $\hat{p}$ and $\hat{q}$ with c-numbers considered as fixed parameters with respect to the fast superspin degrees of freedom.
+Then the spin part in Eq. (\ref{UHU_CPB}) is diagonalized using rotation angle $\theta$ around $y$-axis (compare \cite{MukhinPRA, EPL}):

 and consequently one obtains the Hamiltonian with adiabatic invariant $\hat{J}^z$:

 Since $\hat{H}_a$ commutes with $\hat{J}^z$, the lowest energy band is reached in the state $\ket{S,-S}$ with $\hat{J}^z\ket{S,-S}=-S\ket{S,-S}$.
 Substituting this spin projection into Eq. (\ref{H_diag}) one finds effective Hamiltonian of the condensate: